Actindo-AG/Documentation/RetailSuiteAccounting/Operation/02_ReviewAccount.md

   ![Account sheet](../../Assets/Screenshots/RetailSuiteAccounting/Book/AccountSheet/AccountSheet.png "[Account sheet]")

 2. If desired, select the *All months* radio button to display the balances for the entire fiscal year.
-By default, the *Only this month* radio button is preselected and the balances for the current posting period (journal) are displayed.
+By default, the *Only this month* radio button is preselected and the balances for the current posting period are displayed.